 - Keen to work with local groups to build alliances and allow the project’s good work to continue.

-Since 2019, The National Lottery Community Fund has become QNIS’ funding and operational partner in the Catalysts for Change programme.
+In 2019, The National Lottery Community Fund became QNIS’ funding and operational partner in the Catalysts for Change programme.
 They are bringing community groups and community nurses together in mutually supportive and beneficial ways.